catenax-ng/tx-esc-backbone/docs/testnet_homes/generate_testnet_homes.md

 # Generate a set of validator home folders

-[setup-nodes.sh](../../testnetscripts/setup-nodes.sh) used to prepare a folder structure and a docker-compose.yml to boot some nodes locally.
+[setup-nodes.sh](../../testnetscripts/setup-nodes.sh) used to prepare a folder structure to boot some nodes.

 ## Usage